 Still, not everyone has hopped on the comic book and graphic novel train.
 Some people don't take comic books as seriously as they take other books, and most people don't realize the benefits of reading these visual masterpieces.
 So, what are some of the benefits of reading comic books?

 #1: Comic Books Help People Learn to Love Reading

 Lots of people, especially young readers who are struggling to improve their reading skills, can benefit from the visual format of comic books and graphic novels.
-Several studies have indicated that comic books often appeal to readers who find other material too challenging or uninteresting.
 With their intense visuals and focus on plot and characters, comic books can be much more engaging than other literary media, such as novels or short stories.

 Comic books may also help people develop the reading skills required to comprehend texts with higher levels of difficulty.
 When people read comic books, they learn how to process information differently, as we'll explore in the following section.
 Further, comic books and graphic novels can help people learn information that they may otherwise find boring, such as stories from history or other educational information.

 According to University of Windsor English professor Dale Jacobs (2007), comic books require readers to create meaning using "multiple modalities."
 Readers of comic books must process all the different components—visual, spatial, and textual—of what they are reading and integrate these components into one solid understanding of the story.
 This means that, even though comic books may appeal to readers for the same reason these individuals are drawn to other forms of entertainment, such as television and video games, reading these books actually involves much more complex processing.
 More research remains to be done regarding the neurological benefits of reading comic books, but it is evident that there is far more to this genre than simply "looking at pictures," as some critics of comic books believe.

 #3: Stories May Be Good for Your Brain